 When I use the date formula, I would get the result below:

-Now, if we try to combine today’s date using CONCATENATE, Excel would give a weird result as shown below:
+Now, if we try to combine today’s date using CONCAT, Excel would give a weird result as shown below:

-What happened here was that dates that are stored as numbers by Excel were returned as numbers when the CONCATENATE function is used.
+What happened here was that dates that are stored as numbers by Excel were returned as numbers when the CONCAT function is used.

 How to fix it?

 To fix it, we need to use the Excel TEXT function.
-The formula to be used would be:
+The formula is as follows:

 4. Adding zeros before numbers with variable lengths